open-contracting/deploy/docs/deploy/setup.rst

       ssh root@collect.kingfisher.open-contracting.org

 #.
-Check if any :ref:`long-running tasks<tmux>` are running.
-If any would be interrupted by the deployment, don't deploy without the consent of helpdesk analysts.
+Check if any :ref:`long-running tasks<tmux>` are running, by attaching to each session in ``tmux`` to see which commands are running.
+If any commands would be interrupted by the deployment, don't deploy without the consent of helpdesk analysts.
+To list all sessions:

    .. code-block:: bash